-THE ROAR FOUNDATION MISSION STATEMENT
+THE ROAR FOUNDATION SHAMBALA PRESERVE

 Once an animal is brought to Shambala, it remains here for the rest of its life.
 As a true sanctuary, we do not buy, breed, sell, trade, or subject our animals to commercial use.
 Our only purpose is to allow these magnificent animals to live out their lives with love and dignity.
 Each "Wild One" has the best human, nutritional, medical, emotional, and mental care possible.